Security-Onion-Solutions/securityonion-docs/alerts.rst

         sudo vi /etc/nsm/pulledpork/modifysid.conf

-Update rules as shown in the `Updating Rules <https://securityonion.readthedocs.io/en/latest/rules.html#updating-rules>`_ section.
+Update rules as shown in the :ref:`rules` section.

 Rewrite the signature
 ---------------------